mariusv/mariusv.com/about.markdown

 </div>
 </div>
 <a title="Marius Voila's Gravatar" href="http://gravatar.com/jnrbsn"><img class="gravatar" alt="Gravatar image" height="150" width="150" src="http://gravatar.com/avatar/ed187d05ba76eb9b64ee3f59a20aba0c?size=150" /></a>
 Hey there.
-My name is Marius Voila curently I live in Horsen, Denmark.
+My name is Marius Voila curently I live in London, United Kingdom.
 I'm a
 <a href="anime.html">Anime</a> lover and since 4 years a go I started to really enjoy <a href="http://pictures.mariusv.com">photography</a> and bicycling.
 If you wanna send my a gift and don't know what you can have a peak at my <a href="/wish.html">wishlist</a> and get inspired (I prefer original present ideas but if you don't wanna risk you can use the list :-) ). </p>

 I'm a Linux sysadmin with over [14 years of experience](/experience.html) specialising in deployments, cloud computing, load balancing, scaling and performance tuning, as well as developing disaster-recovery best practices such as backups and restorations, firewalls, and server security audits.